Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

 ### Module 7: Configure your Azure Arc-enabled servers using Azure Automanage machine configuration (optional)

 >**Note:** This lab is optional as it takes some time to go through all steps and there is some waiting for Azure Policy to converge.
+In addition, permissions on Azure subscription level is required in order to create Azure Policy definitions.
 Feel free to try it out in your own ArcBox-environment after the conference (deployment-instructions in the Appendix).

 #### Objective